pasha-kuznetsov/covid19/docs/index.md

 ---

-Source data is taken from https://github.com/nytimes/covid-19-data
+Source data is from [The New York Times repository](https://github.com/nytimes/covid-19-data)